The Harsh Penalties For Retailers Who Engage In SNAP Trafficking Or Violations

 - A civil fine

-These penalties revolve around your ability to do business and keep the doors of your gas station, convenience store, or specialty grocery store open.
-Both permanent and temporary disqualification will impact your store's revenue, while a civil fine may reach into the thousands of dollars.
+These penalties revolve around your ability to do business and keep the doors open.
+Both permanent and temporary disqualification will impact your store’s revenue, while a civil fine for a single violation may reach well into the thousands of dollars.

-In general, the most damaging penalty is permanent disqualification.
+In general, the most damaging civil penalty for SNAP violations is permanent disqualification.
 Many retailers depend on EBT customers as a significant source of revenue.
-Some retailers may go out of business because of this.
+The inability to accept EBT transactions can put you at a significant disadvantage compared to your competitors.
+Some retailers even go out of business following permanent disqualification.

-Under the Code of Federal Regulations (7 CFR § 278.6), the Food and Nutrition Service of the U.S. Dept. of Agriculture has the authority to disqualify any retail food store or wholesale food concern from participation in EBT transactions, based on the retailer's failure to comply with the Food Stamp Act of 1977.
+Under the Code of Federal Regulations (7 C.F.R. § 278.6), the Food and Nutrition Service of the U.S. Department of Agriculture has the authority to disqualify any retailer from participation in EBT transactions, based on the retailer’s failure to comply with the Food Stamp Act of 1977.

-- Your employees engaged in EBT trafficking, defined as the buying, selling, stealing, or otherwise exchanging SNAP benefits for cash or ineligible items
+- Your employees repeatedly engaged in EBT trafficking, defined as the buying, selling, stealing, or otherwise exchanging SNAP benefits for cash or ineligible items.

-Temporary disqualification is also fairly damaging, depending on your cash position in your business, and length of time of disqualification.
-Under the Code of Federal Regulations, temporary disqualification can last anywhere from six months to 5 years.
-The length of time will depend on the extent of the USDA's evidence against you and the number of prior SNAP violations.
+Temporary disqualification can also be extremely damaging to your business, depending on your cash position and the length of the disqualification.
+Under the Code of Federal Regulations, temporary disqualification can last anywhere from six months to five years.
+The length of time will depend on the type of violation, the weight of the USDA’s evidence against you and the number of prior SNAP violations.

 Civil Money Penalty

-A civil fine is known as a "civil money penalty" under the Code of Federal Regulations, which authorizes the U.S. Dept. of Agriculture to enforce the law against food stamp trafficking.
+A civil fine is known as a “civil money penalty” under the Code of Federal Regulations, which authorizes the U.S. Department of Agriculture to enforce the law against food stamp trafficking.

-Important: If there is any good news here, it's the USDA's authority to issue a civil fine - instead of disqualification - meaning you could preserve your future EBT revenue.
+Important: If there is any good news here, it’s that the USDA’s authority to issue a civil fine – instead of disqualification – means you could preserve your future EBT revenue.
 This outcome depends on whether or not your business had the proper compliance program in effect.

-If you've received a charge letter from the USDA, or have recently been contacted by government agents in regard to your EBT transactions, contact Roberts Law Group.
+If you’ve received a charge letter from the USDA, or are under investigation for possible SNAP violations, or have recently been contacted by law enforcement in regard to your EBT transactions, contact Roberts Law Group.
 Based in North Carolina, we help owners of gas stations, convenience stores, and specialty grocery stores anywhere in the country.